netzero-labs/netzero-labs/docs/tesla/BackupReserveUpdate.md

 ## Backup Reserve Changes

-On July 19 2025, Tesla changed the Powerwall backup reserve settings.
+On July 19, Tesla changed the [Powerwall backup reserve](https://www.tesla.com/support/energy/powerwall/mobile-app/backup-reserve) settings.
 Values between 81% and 99% are no longer supported.
 Only reserves set at 80% or below, or exactly 100%, remain valid.

 This change impacts both the Tesla and Netzero apps.
 Any configuration set between 81% and 99% will now automatically reset to 80%.
 This adjustment also affects certain Netzero automations.